sbocq/mbench/README.md

 The additional options tell `mbench` to log messages on `stdout` (default is `stderr`) and to always save its reports in a directory called `sbtrun` (default is a directory named after the date of the benchmark).
-Mbench supports several configuration properties that can be either passed on the command line like this or, alternatively, stored in a `mbench.properties` file.
-These are listed in the [online documentation](http://sbocq.github.io/mbench/#mbench.MBench$).
+Mbench supports several configuration properties that can be either passed on the command line, like this, or stored in a `mbench.properties` file.
+These properties are listed in the [online documentation](http://sbocq.github.io/mbench/#mbench.MBench$).

 ## Projects Using MBench